|Code 200 (Internal) | Code 200 Portal Page|

 - What are your environmental responsibilities?

-The Goddard Space Flight Center missions expand knowledge of the Earth and its environment, the solar system, and the universe.
-To maintain our nation's leadership in this endeavor, GSFC is committed to conducting missions in a manner that promotes environmental stewardship.
-Our policy, GPD 8500.1, commits GSFC to:
+The Goddard Space Flight Center (GSFC) missions expand knowledge of the Earth and its environment, the solar system, and the universe.
+To maintain our nation's leadership in this endeavor, GSFC commits to conducting missions in a manner that promotes environmental stewardship.
+As an integral part of all mission planning and implementation, GSFC’s environmental policy is to:

-- Communicate with the Goddard family, our partners, and the public;
+- Communicate with the GSFC community, our partners, and the public;

-- Integrate environmentally sustainable practices into our daily work activities; and
+- Integrating environmentally sustainable best management practices into our daily work activities;

 GSFC's environmental policy GPD 8500.1 is to consider environmental factors in the planning, decision-making, and performance of all Center activities.
 Sound environmental management enables us to maximize use of our resources to carry out Goddard's mission and reduce potential environmental impacts.
 The EMS facilitates environmental stewardship and sustainable operations through compliance with environmental regulations, employee involvement, and best management practices.
 It uses a systematic process to identify and prioritize the Center's environmental impacts, and incorporate environmental considerations into daily operations.